- 1 How Different Types of Sailing Impacts Clothing Choice

 A wetsuit is generally not worn when on yachts.
 However, when dinghy sailing, because you are wet quite a lot of the time, and especially if there is a breeze, you can get cold quickly, even when sailing in the summer months.
 So, you need something that will keep your core warm but also not restrict movement.

-There are different types, styles, thickness of wetsuits that will suit your sailing requirements.
+There are different types, styles, and thicknesses of wetsuits that will suit your sailing requirements.
 For example, you may choose a 2mm sort leg/arm with a rash vest to protect from the sun for summer, and a 3mm long leg/arm for the cooler months.

 When figuring out what to wear sailing in the summer months, you have to consider the type of sailing you will be doing.
 It is also important to remember that as warm as it may be in summer, there is still a chance that you are still going to get wet, which may mean you will get cold on the water.